beNative/LogViewer/FUNCTIONAL_MANUAL.md

 The application is organized into several main tabs, which you can switch between using the header navigation.
 The recommended workflow is now session-centric:

 - **Data Hub**: Your starting point.
 Here you will load an existing session or create a new one.
-- **Log Viewer**: For analyzing and filtering your log entries within the active session.
+- **Log Viewer**: For analyzing and filtering your generic log entries within the active session.
+- **Stock Tracker**: For searching and visualizing stock-specific information found within the logs.
 - **Dashboard**: For a high-level visual overview of your filtered data within the active session.
 - **Application Log**: For viewing application status messages and errors.
-- **Info**: For viewing in-app documentation, manuals, and version logs.
+- **Info**: For viewing in-app documentation, manuals, version logs, and the "About" dialog.
 - **Settings**: For managing application configuration and appearance.

 ---